reikje/npt/README.md

 ### Specifying a default template as a system property or environment variable

-A default template can be specified as a System property (when running SBT) or as a environment variable.
-The name is `SBT_NPT_DEFAULT_TEMPLATE` and the value is either a URL denoting an archive that can be downloaded (zip, gz or jar) or a path denoting a directory on the local file system.
-If you have set SBT_NPT_DEFAULT_TEMPLATE you don't specify an additional argument when invoking `npt`.
+A default template can be specified as a system property (when running SBT) or as a environment variable.
+The name is `SBT_NPT_DEFAULT_TEMPLATE` and the value has to be a URL denoting an archive (zip, gz or jar) that can be downloaded OR a path denoting an existing directory on the local file system.
+If you have SBT_NPT_DEFAULT_TEMPLATE set you don't have to specify an additional argument when invoking `npt`.

     $ mkdir newproject
 	$ cd newproject